SOC services Australia organisations rely on deliver continuous security monitoring, threat...

 Penetration Testing and the ASD Essential Eight

-Penetration Testing and ISO/IEC 27001
+Penetration Testing and ISO 27001

 Designing Penetration Testing for Compliance Evidence

-- Next, organisations should define clear testing objectives.
+Define clear testing objectives.
 Objectives may include validating privilege boundaries, confirming application control effectiveness, or assessing identity-based attack paths.

-Penetration Testing Cadence for Compliance Programs
+Penetration Testing Cadence for Compliance Programmes

 Compliance frameworks rarely mandate fixed testing intervals.
-Instead, they expect testing frequency to reflect risk and environmental change.
+Instead, they expect frequency to reflect risk and environmental change.

 Useful Links